wikimedia/integration-zuul/doc/source/admin/components.rst

       Name of the nodepool executor-zone to exclusively execute all jobs that have nodes with the specified executor-zone attribute.
-As an example, it is possible for nodepool nodes to exist in a cloud with out public accessable IP address.
+As an example, it is possible for nodepool nodes to exist in a cloud without public accessable IP address.
 By adding an executor to a zone nodepool nodes could be configured to use private ip addresses.